 Located behind Mokko Cafe with its entrance to the left of the main entrance to the cafe is the “Chotto Mukashi Kurashi No Dogu Koya「ちょっと昔くらしの道具小屋 」.
 The literal English translation is quite difficult equating something like a Tool Shed of Life A While Ago, so I pained over a description that was more explanatory.
 The best I could come up with is that it is a showroom of retro goods.

-Open Friday to Tuesday between 10 am and 5 pm.
+The hours have been up in the air since the pandemic.
+Before the pandemic: Open Friday to Tuesday between 10 am and 5 pm.
 Closed Wednesdays and Thursdays.
 They have a party room upstairs which can be used from 6 pm, but only if it has been booked in advance.

 Mokkokan cafe is approximately 60 meters from the new end of Kashiya Yokocho or Penny Candy Alley.
 That is the end heading away from the tourist district, that was recently rebuilt after a fire burnt down the original buildings.
 If you leave Penny Candy Alley with it to your back and turn left you will come to a bridge.
 Cross over the bridge and take the first left after the bridge, you will see Mokkokan on your right hand side.